marymar/sass-workshop/README.md

 ## Precondition

-To run this examples Sass has to be installed first:
+To run this examples Sass has to be installed first.
+Follow the Sass introduction to install Sass: http://sass-lang.com/install

-`npm install sass -g`

 ## Sass watch